Location comparison

 How the districts differ

-• SoMa is stronger for creative office and central-city flexibility.
+• SoMa is usually stronger for creative office, growth-company flexibility, and access back toward downtown and Caltrain.

-• Mission Bay is stronger for life-science, medical, research-adjacent, and modern office environments.
+• Mission Bay is stronger for life-science, medical, research-adjacent, AI, and larger modern collaborative office environments.

 Business fit